-I am a PhD student at the Institute of Cognitive Science at the University of Osnabrück.
+I am a PhD candidate at the Institute of Cognitive Science at the University of Osnabrück.

 The working title of my PhD thesis is: “The moving body as subjectively experienced, experimented with, explored, and cultivated in somatic movement practices”.
 Based on a phenomenological and embodied approach, I investigate the interplay of intention, imagery and somatic awareness during deliberate & attentive practice, and how continuous practice leads to reorganization of movement perception and control.